Chelsea vs Liverpool: Latest team news and predicted line-ups for Carabao Cup final

 Confirmed team news and latest predicted lineups:

-Long-term absentees Wes Fofana, Reece James and Marc Cucurella are all definitely out for the Blues, while the Reds are certainly without Alisson Becker, Joel Matip, Trent Alexander-Arnold and Diogo Jota at a minimum.
+Long-term absentees Wes Fofana, Reece James and Marc Cucurella are all definitely out for the Blues.

+While the Reds are certainly without Alisson Becker, Joel Matip, Trent Alexander-Arnold, Diogo Jota and Curtis Jones at a minimum.

 Chelsea: Petrovic; Gusto, Disasi, Colwill, Chilwell; Enzo, Caicedo, Gallagher; Sterling, Palmer, Jackson